-The Pan-African Creative Exchange (PACE), an initiative of the Vrystaat Arts Festival, is a four day, biennial arts market/ provocation for the interdisciplinary arts in Africa.
-PACE is a platform to showcase the highest quality productions from Africa to national and international presenters, producers, buyers, artists and the general public.
+The Pan-African Creative Exchange (PACE), initiated by the Vrystaat Arts Festival, is a biennial arts market and showcase for African & African-diaspora artists, developed for national and international presenters, producers and festival directors, providing the highest quality inter-disciplinary arts product (theatre, dance, music, craft etc) from Africa, to buyers, artists and the general public.
 There are eight aspects to PACE including presenting full shows for tour-ready work; showcasing excerpts of tour-ready work; showcasing excerpts of work in progress; pitching new work; producers shadowing and exchange program; workshops and critical debate/round table sessions; networking programs; and key PACE events.

 PACE was developed in response to recent data indicating that the creative industries in Africa contribute less than 1% to the global creative economy.
 1. As increased access to and participation in culture can be linked to an increase in human development, Africa must shift its focus to support more innovative cultural programs that can creatively transform its society.
 2. Culture has also been embedded in several of the 2030 UN Sustainable Development Goals, which further assist cultural visibility from Africa.
 3.